 Spices and herbs come from India – in the light of the European Union law, it means that products from this part of the world are encompassed within the specific regulations relating to food trading with third-country.
 Remember – safety first!
 You have to prove your goods meet standards and are not harmful to people’s life and health.
-They should comply with HACCP, GMP and GHP terms, because every European food producer is obliged to follow special procedures of these certifications before food would go on sale.
+They should comply with HACCP, GMP and GHP terms because every European food producer is obliged to follow special procedures of these certifications before food would go on sale.

 Additionally, there are more international food safety standards.
 Let’s look at Codex Alimentarius which was made by the WHO and FAO organizations.
-It contains principles of food quality and safety, but isn’t mandatory for any country.
+It contains principles of food quality and safety but isn’t mandatory for any country.
 However, UE decided to implement presented standards so acting on these rules might give you a better chance to find honest importers of Indian spices.

 Another useful and facultative certificate is non-gmo proof.
 European consumer is uncertain about GMO products and expects natural and fancy food.
-Indian herbs from organic crop are perfect option to satisfy customers, so hardening the fact that products are GMO-free can be attractive to future importers of spices.
+Indian herbs from the organic crop are perfect option to satisfy customers, so hardening the fact that products are GMO-free can be attractive to future importers of spices.

 5. Spice traders for the asking

 As you can see, finding importers of spices isn’t so difficult thing to do as it seemed to be.
 You should find out details about your potential partners and use different marketing tools to make contact with them.
 When you start cooperation, it is important to take care of relations with herb buyers.
-Stay up-to-date with all emails, payments and supplies, because the only professional approach to the matter gives you a wide range of patrons.
-Consequently, it contributes to your success and lets you confess the recipe how to start spices business in India in a profitable way.
+Stay up-to-date with all emails, payments, and supplies, because the only professional approach to the matter gives you a wide range of patrons.
+Consequently, it contributes to your success and lets you confess the recipe on how to start the spices business in India in a profitable way.